minishift/minishift/README.md

 ## Persistent Volumes

-Minikube supports [PersistentVolumes](http://kubernetes.io/docs/user-guide/persistent-volumes/) of type `hostPath`.
+Minishift supports [PersistentVolumes](http://kubernetes.io/docs/user-guide/persistent-volumes/) of type `hostPath`.
-These PersistentVolumes are mapped to a directory inside the minikube VM.
+These PersistentVolumes are mapped to a directory inside the minishift VM.

 ## Private Container Registries

 To access a private container registry, follow the steps on [this page](http://kubernetes.io/docs/user-guide/images/).

-We recommend you use ImagePullSecrets, but if you would like to configure access on the minikube VM you can place the `.dockercfg` in the `/home/docker` directory or the `config.json` in the `/home/docker/.docker` directory.
+We recommend you use ImagePullSecrets, but if you would like to configure access on the minishift VM you can place the `.dockercfg` in the `/home/docker` directory or the `config.json` in the `/home/docker/.docker` directory.

 ## Documentation
-For a list of minikube's available commands see the [full CLI docs](https://github.com/kubernetes/minikube/blob/master/docs/minikube.md).
+For a list of minishift's available commands see the [full CLI docs](https://github.com/kubernetes/minishift/blob/master/docs/minishift.md).

 ## Known Issues
-* Features that require a Cloud Provider will not work in Minikube.
+* Features that require a Cloud Provider will not work in Minishift.
 These include:
   * LoadBalancers
   * PersistentVolumes
   * Ingress